 Phoebe joined the family to return the balance of fuzzies to two dogs and two cats.
 Plus, Clara, at two years old, really wanted another cat.
 Phoebe is a tiny little thing in a tuxedo suit, rather twitchy, but very snuggly in her own way.

-Freya is a very leggy possibly purebred German Shepherd or possibly a German Shepherd / Collie mix.
-She's tall, but only weighs about 60 pounds and is very agile considering her size.
+Freya is a very leggy German Shepherd / Collie mix (according to her Wisdom Panel DNA test).
+She's tall, but only weighs about 65 pounds and is very agile considering her size.

 Hairy Pawter is actually Clara's cat - she saved up and paid for his adoption fee with her own money (after showing she was responsible enough for a cat by caring for our two existing cats).
 Mr. Pawter is solid black, but for a while he had one white whisker.

 These are the fuzzies who have gone over the Rainbow Bridge.
 We will always miss them...